openharmony/arkcompiler_cangjie_ark_interop/doc/Dev_Guide/source_en/arkui-cj/cj-page-routing.md

   Router.back()
   ```

   This method returns to the previous page, i.e., the page's position in the stack.
-However, the previous page must exist in the stack for this method to work; otherwise, it will be ineffective.
+The previous page must exist in the stack; otherwise, the method will have no effect.

 - **Method 2**: Return to a specified page.